Stanisllaws/Xmonad.Stanislaw/README.md

 website: https://xmonad.org
 GitHub: https://github.com/xmonad/xmonad

-for all  documentation visit Xmonad website.
+For all  documentation visit Xmonad website.

  xmonad.hs should be placed in this location: ~/.xmonad/xmonad.hs.

  xmobarrc over there  ~/.config/xmobar/xmobarrc

- some of dependency;
+ Some of dependency;

  - haskellPackages.xmonad-contrib